 All recipients are reminder that claims for 2019 educational expenses must be submitted to MSN by 21 December.
 If you have any questions or concerns please contact us.

-Information for recipients of a 2020 scholarshipAll students receiving a scholarship during 2020 have now been notified and will attend an orientation on Tuesday 3 December 2019.
+Information for recipients of a 2020 scholarshipAll students receiving a scholarship during 2020 have now been notified.
 The following documents will assist all recipients in making claims for the payment of their award:

 The following document may also be useful: